atifaziz/WebClippings/README.md

 Following is personal collection of mostly software-related articles and downloads that I have found useful and bookmarked for future reference:

+## [[C#] Why function pointers can't be used on instance methods](https://minidump.net/c-why-function-pointers-cant-be-used-on-instance-methods-8a99fc99b040)

+> The consequence is that _it is not possible to reliably call a .NET method without knowing if it’s an instance or a static method_.
+And the function pointers specification does not provide (yet?) a way to convey this information.
+When invoking a `delegate* <MyClass, LargeStruct>`, because the function pointer assumes that the target function is a static method, it will give the return buffer as the first argument, whereas an instance method would expect it as the second argument.
+This is why we end up corrupting the memory in our `Getter` class.

+Tags: `clr`, `c#`, `.net`

+Mon, 10 Oct 2022 09:09:30 +02:00

 ## [Stop cherry-picking, start merging: Index](https://devblogs.microsoft.com/oldnewthing/20180323-01/?p=98325)

 > Here's an index to the "Stop cherry-picking, start merging" series that just completed, if that's the sort of thing you are into.